D0n-A/vscode-fileutils-up/README.md

 ![demo](images/demo.gif)

-## Using the context menu:
+## Using the context menu

 - Right click on a file or folder in the Explorer pane or in a file tab.
 - Select one of those command: `Copy Name`, `Duplicate...`, `Move...`, `Rename...`, `Delete...`.
 - For comand `Copy name`, the file name is copied to the clipboard.
 - For other command, answer the additional info requested:
     - Duplicate: update path to duplicate near where the command palette is displayed.
     - Move: update path to move to near where the command palette is displayed.
     - Rename: update name in Explorer pane or near where the command palette is displayed
     - Delete: answer Visual Studio Code delete dialog.

-### Using the command palette:
+### Using the command palette

 - Bring up the command palette, and select "File Utils: ".
 - Select one of the commands mentioned below.
 - Press [Enter] to confirm, or [Escape] to cancel.

 ![howto](images/howto.png)